University of Sydney Union: Student media

 There are a number of publications on campus supported by the USU.
 The University of Sydney Union's literary magazine Hermes was first published in 1886 and is the oldest journal in Australia.
 Distinguished former editors have included Thomas Bavin (1874), H. V. Evatt, John Le Gay Brereton, James McAuley (1937), Jock Marshall (1941), and a duo of Les Murray and Geoffrey Lehmann in 1962.

 Arna is also an annual literary journal published by the University of Sydney Arts Student Society.
 First published in 1918, it was disbanded in 1974.
 It was relaunched as Arna in 2008 by Rebecca Santos and Khym Scott, alongside the revival of the Sydney Arts Students' Society.
 The journal contains creatives pieces as written and edited by students.

 Student publication the Union Recorder was first published in 1921, showcasing writing from University of Sydney students.
 The Bull, formerly The Bulletin, was a daily print outlining the events of the day on campus, which had been since rebranded BULL Magazine, which is edited and written by students.
 In recent years, the Recorder became a monthly publication; however, due to rationalisation in the face of VSU, it was announced in the November 2005 issue that it would become an annual publication As of 2006, with BULL Magazine taking its place as the primary repository of student content to be published monthly.
 In 2015, it was announced that BULL Magazine will be re-launched as an online only site for student created news and content.

 Since its creation at the start of 2016, PULP Media, successor to BULL Magazine has boasted a number of successful breaking news pieces, such as editor Aparna Balakumar's "Rackweb".

-Presidents & Office Bearers
+PULP has been distributed as a print magazine since 2022.

+Past Executives

+Notable alumni

-Notable past Presidents & Office Bearers of the University of Sydney Union include:
+Notable past Presidents & Board Directors of the University of Sydney Union include: